josmar-crwdstffng/angular/packages/core/PACKAGE.md

-Implements Angular's core functionality, low-level services, and utilities.
+Implements core functionality, low-level services, and utilities in Angular.

 * Defines the class infrastructure for components, view hierarchies, change detection, rendering, and event handling.